srg-ics-uplb/ics-os/README.md

 The source code available for download in .tar.gz format is availabe in the <a href='https://github.com/srg-ics-uplb/ics-os/releases'>releases</a> section.

+Get started by reading the <a href="https://github.com/srg-ics-uplb/ics-os/wiki/Developer's-Guide">Developer's Guide</a>.

 ## Development and Support
 This project is used at the <a href='http://www.ics.uplb.edu.ph'>Institute of Computer Science</a>, <a href='http://www.uplb.edu.ph'>University of the Philippines Los Banos</a> for <a href='http://ics.uplb.edu.ph/courses/ugrad/cmsc/125'>CMSC 125</a>.
 It is maintained by the <a href='http://srg.ics.uplb.edu.ph'>Systems Research Group</a>.

-Dont forget to check the <a href="http://github.com/srg-ics-uplb/ics-os/wiki">Wiki</a>.
+Don't forget to check the <a href="http://github.com/srg-ics-uplb/ics-os/wiki">Wiki</a>.

 You can ask questions <a href="https://groups.google.com/forum/#!forum/ics-os">here</a>.